15 minute read

 Now we get a summary from the LLM.

-Why don’t we start with the gpt-3.5-turbo-16k model to avoid such problems?
+Why don’t we start with GPT-4o to avoid such problems?
 Money.
 As a general rule, LLMs with larger context windows cost more.
-If we use an AI provider such as OpenAI, we have to pay more per token.
+If we use an AI provider such as OpenAI, we must pay more per token.
 If we run the model ourselves, we need to buy more powerful hardware.
 Either way, using a larger context window costs more.

-Why don’t we start with the gpt-4k model?
-Money and higher latency.
+Why don’t we use GPT-4o from the start?
+In addition to the above reason (money), there is also higher latency.
 As a general rule, better models are also larger.
-They need more hardware to run, translating into higher costs per token and a longer time to generate a summary.
+They need more hardware to run, translating into higher costs per token and a longer time to generate a response.

-We can see the difference comparing the token count, cost, and time to generate the summary between the gpt-3.5-turbo-16k and gpt-4 models.
+We can see the difference comparing the token count, cost, and time to generate the summary between the gpt-3.5-turbo and the gpt-4o models.

 How do we pick a model?
 It depends on the use case.
 Start with the smallest (and thus cheaper and faster) model that produces good results.
 Create some heuristics to decide when to use a more powerful model.
 For example, switch to a larger model if the comments are larger than a certain size and if the users are willing to wait longer for better results (sometimes an average result faster is better than the perfect result later).